TomasRoj/OctopusLab-Library/CONTRIBUTING.md

 ## Test on real hardware

-Before accepting your pull request we must make sure it works on real device perfectly without any bug. please make sure you test the code on a real piece of hardware before making any pull request.
+Before accepting your pull request we must make sure it works on real device perfectly without any bug.
+Please make sure you test the code on a real piece of hardware before making any pull request.

 Thanks for your interest!